e-yang08/ilLuSIonOfgReaTNesS/README.md

 User ->>OUR APP: 4.
 Share Location

-User-->> OUR APP: A.Check the safety of area
+User-->> OUR APP: A.Check the safety of the area

 Note right of OUR APP: (Render Google Map)